 Languages disappear, especially in the 21st century.
-Right now, many smaller African languages like that of the Bago-Koussountou people of Togo is on its way to extinction.
+Right now, many smaller African languages like that of the Bago-Koussountou people of Togo are on their way to extinction.
 Most likely no one will speak this language in 100 years.

 The Bago-Koussountou people only live in Togo, a small country in West Africa to the west of Nigeria.